SACHSTech/processing-cpt-edriclai-solo/README.md

 Inputting "wws" summons a rain of arrows that continues for a specified duration.
 Each arrow inflicts minimal damage upon contact with an enemy.

 ## Scoring
-The current level is displayed at the top left of the screen, along with a record of your inputs remaining lives, and mana.
+The current level is displayed at the top left of the screen, along with a record of your inputs, remaining lives, and mana.
 You start with a total of 10 lives, and losing all lives results in a game over.
 Mana is capped at 200, and holding down the mouse button regenerates it.
 The level advances when all enemies in the current level are defeated.

 ## Limitations
 There are a few limitations in this game:
 * The enemy AI is straightforward, and there are no variations in enemy types with different abilities.
-Additionally, only four specific inputs are currently implemented in the game.
+Additionally, only four input combinations are currently implemented in the game.
 * The mouse can exit the screen, but enemies can still damage you based on the last recorded position of your mouse.